-MCT 222 Materials Analysis 3 Credits
+MCT 222 Process Analysis 3 Credits

-Provides students with the knowledge and understanding of a variety of measuring systems and methods through the text knowledge of the need for measurement, historical basis of measurement, and the various types of measurement methods used.
-The use of a variety of measurement equipment such as hand measurement tools, optical comparators, vision systems, and coordinate measurement machines (CMM) will also be covered.
+Provides students with the knowledge and understanding of a variety of Provides students with the knowledge and understantiang or a variety of measuring systems and methods through the text knowledge of the need for measurement, historical basis of measurement, and the various types of measurement methods used.
+The use of a variety of measurement equip-ment such as hand measurement tools, optical comparators, vision systems, and coordinate measurement machines (CMM) will also be covered.
 Prerequisites: EM 228, MCT 122